Clinical and Health Services Research

 System-Level Health Services Research

-Research to understand how health care system factors influence health outcomes in health disparity populations.
+Research to understand how health care system factors influence health/clinical outcomes in populations that experience health/health care disparities.

 Health Care System Organization and Coordination